shahid-paramit/docs-getting-started/source/includes/_build.md

     &nbsp;

-8. Click the Save button to run the select command.
-The table in the preview will now populate with only the selected fields.
+9. If you choose to click the Run button, you will see a preview populated with only the selected fields.

-9. Click on the + button to add another step.
-Paste the following `rename` command into the Command Bar to rename the columns:
+10. Click on the + button to add another step.
+Paste the following `rename` command into the Command Bar to rename the columns and select Save Changes:

     &nbsp;